hancyfancy/CwRetailProductManagementSolution/README.md

 7. Write another frontend using react typescript
 9. Change product id to string instead of long for better security
 10. Use async/await instead of then/catch in angular
-11. Use streaming to push notifications to app, such as an insert or delete notification
+11. Use streaming to push notifications to app, such as an insert or delete notification (Return inserted or deleted rows from dml triggers)
 12. Inject repositories as dependencies to controllers instead of creating new repository instances **[Done, only for projects where Program.cs file is available, such as Api projects]**
 13. Split authentication and authorisation into separate solutions **[Done]**
 14. Need to limit how many email and sms messages users can send